baumannzone/2awesome4u/README.md

+# From Text to Speech with Javascript

 ![main](./src/img/main.png)

-# From text to speech with javascript
 > :trollface: Watch out, this repo maybe is 2 awesome 4 u :trollface:

 ## 🔊Live Demo 🔊